tvdinh/synthetic-data-gen/README.md

 Synthetic data is often required for training/testing models and experiments.

-This is a demo repo for a simple data generator where data type and sample size can be configurable.
+This is a demo repo for a simple data generator where data type and sample size are configurable.